yash1patel8/Superstore-Data-Analysis-using-AWS/README.md

 - **Low-Profit Sub-Categories**: Supplies and Fasteners have the lowest profit margins, indicating potential inefficiencies or pricing issues.

 **Visualization**:
-- A bar chart showing the sum of sales and profit for each product sub-category.

  ![Superstore Sales Chart](Images/Quicksight-report_page-0001.jpg)

 ### 2. Sum of Sales by Category